 A single mother of two daughters applied for assistance in April, after her employment terminated due to a sick child.
-She was determined to return to employment in customer service, and to find child care for her child.
+She was determined to return to employment in customer service and find child care for her child.
 She was referred to a provider and secured employment for 28 hours a week at \$9.30 per hour after 20 hours of training.
-The work schedule varied and child care once again became an issue.
-She continued to look for more stable employment, and started a full-time position at \$11.73 per hour at the local cable provider.
+The work schedule varied, and child care once again became an issue.
+She continued to look for more stable employment and started a full-time position at \$11.73 per hour at the local cable provider.
 This client set a goal to "find a stable job" and was determined to make the right decisions to achieve that goal.
+Child care assistance helped her obtain that goal.